Norman Browse

+Early life and education

+Browse grew up in East Ham and attended East Ham Grammar School on a scholarship.

 Professional life

-Between 1965 and 1996, Sir Norman was Professor of Surgery and a Consultant Surgeon at St. Thomas's Hospital, London.
+Between 1965 and 1996, Browse was Professor of Surgery and a Consultant Surgeon at St. Thomas's Hospital, London.
 From 1992 until 1995 he was President of the Royal College of Surgeons of England.
-Browse served as Chair of the British Atherosclerosis Discussion Group in the late 1980s, this group was the forerunner to the British Atherosclerosis Society.
+Browse was chair of the British Atherosclerosis Discussion Group in the late 1980s; this group was the forerunner to the British Atherosclerosis Society.